Where to watch Westworld in Australia

 Now, in 2016 HBO is remaking this classic thriller with phenomenal talent behind and in front of the camera.
 In the role of the park's creator Dr. Robert Ford is Anthony Hopkins with Evan Rachel Wool as Dolores, an android resident of Westworld who discovers the truth and Ed Harris as the mysterious Gunslinger.
 The rebooted series is created by Jonathan Nolan and Lisa Joy and produced by JJ Abrams and Bryan Burk.

-Westworld begins on HBO 9pm 2 October in the US.
-For Australians it airs 3 October at 11am every Monday through Foxtel.
-You can also catch it on Foxtel's streaming Foxtel Play service.
-Foxtel Play is currently offering a free two-week trial.
+You can catch it on Foxtel's streaming Foxtel Now.
+Foxtel Now is currently offering a free two-week trial.